Do you often wonder what you have to DO to be a better leader?

 Here is how your character defined

-A little overview: Your character is your unique combination of traits that make you distinct from others.
+A little overview: Your character is your unique combination of traits that distinguish you from others.
 It is how others perceive you, though, not how you describe yourself.
-Let me say that again, your character is someone else's perspective of you.
-It’s not how you see yourself and wish others would see you.
-You certainly can impact or influence what others think about you and you should.
-Ultimately though, how people describe your character is their perception, which makes character development a bit tricky.
+Let me say that again.
+Your character is someone else's perspective of you.
+It's not how you see yourself and wish others would see you.
+You certainly can impact or influence what others think about you, and you should.
+Ultimately, how people describe your character is their perception, which makes character development tricky.

-Perhaps you are wondering if character development is about getting people to like you.
-No, that’s not quite it.
-Your job as a leader is to guide people to a vision by inspiring them to grow and to help them to develop so that together, you can reach that vision.
-It’s your influence and impact on people that can motivate them to be their best selves, which is incredibly helpful to reach team and organizational goals and to serve clients.
+Perhaps you wonder if character development is about getting people to like you.
+No, that's not quite it.
+Your job as a leader is to guide people to a vision by inspiring them to grow and help them develop so that together, you can reach that vision.
+Your influence and impact on people can motivate them to be their best selves, which is incredibly helpful to reach team and organizational goals and serve clients.
 To achieve that level of impact on others, it certainly is easier if they like you.
-But still, it’s less about people liking you and more about them respecting you.
+But still, it's less about people liking you and more about them respecting you.

 Why you should care about how people define your character

-Your character is so important because it influences what people think about you, and therefore the impact you have on them.
+Your character is so important because it influences what people think about you and, therefore, its impact on them.
 When your character is strong, you have a good reputation.
-It’s that reputation that garners other’s respect.
-Note here, someone doesn’t have to like you to respect you.
+It's that reputation that garners others' respect.
+Note here.
+Someone doesn't have to like you to respect you.
 The two do not always go hand in hand.
-It’s respect though that allows your team to be patient with you, persist for you and to push themselves.
+It's respect though, that allows your team to be patient with you, persist for you, and push themselves.
 They respect you, often because they believe in you and your message, which is inextricably intertwined with your character.
-They will conduct themselves in the way because you’ve inspired them and motivated them by your actions, your conduct and by the type of person you are.
+They will conduct themselves in the way because you've inspired them and motivated them by your actions, your conduct and by the type of person you are.